anagolay/w3f-grant-support-repo/README.md

 ## Anagolay CLI

 As per grant Milestone 1 deliverable [Anagolay CLI: Operation Part 1](https://github.com/anagolay/Grants-Program/blob/a6bd87adb3331db6efc8e7a96106c8efd53e4e31/applications/anagolay-project-idiyanale-phase-1.md#anagolay-cli-operation-part-1) we have implemented the Anagolay CLI is a single Javascript file built to have a single external dependency, which is the LTS Nodejs 16 and all other dependencies are bundled together.
-The CLI itself is installed via the IPFS and has `0.7.0` version as static and never chaning.
+The CLI itself is installed via the IPFS and has `0.7.0` version as static and never changing.
 The CLI will not be published on the npmjs registry nor any other registry that forces us to use Semver.
 The CLI is accessible system-wide by tying `anagolay`.
 It will produce people-friendly help which should be used to learn more about its functionality and features.
 For the purpose of this demo, the [env](./env) is used and annotated according to the usage, but in the future, we will not use such an approach unless we need overrides of the endpoints.
 The CLI has the main purpose to be the entrypoint for the developer to publish the Operation ( and in the future develop, init, audit, etc ...).